 It’s a running joke around here about my Grinch-like feelings towards the holiday season.
-It’s much more than my disdain for Christmas cheer but this post isn’t the time or place to get into it.
-So, let it be known to the friends who think I’m some sort of animal, I’m truly not a Scrooge.
+Let it be known to the friends who think I’m some sort of animal, I’m truly not a Scrooge.
 I’m simply a person who hasn’t dealt with her feelings about the holidays and have let them overcome me.

 There are a million and one varieties on how to make fudge but I truly love the texture of the classic Kraft Fantasy Fudge.
 I do modify their recipe a little bit, so don’t think this is just a copy and paste.